Cloud Adoption Practices & Priorities Survey Report

 CSA Norway Summer Conference

-June 15, 2015, Oslo, Norway Annual Conference Focus on strategy and business use of security and cloud Targets: Norway and the Nordics Largest CISO/Security Strategy focused conference Community driven The One Conference to attend 4 Parallel tracks Conference site
+June 15, 2015, Oslo, Norway Annual Conference Focus on strategy and business use of security and cloud Targets: Norway and the Nordics Largest CISO/Security Strategy focused conference Community driven The One Conference to attend 4 Parallel tracks Take me to the Conference Site

 CSA Taiwan Congress 2015

 August 18-20, 2015, Taipei, Taiwan In the era of cloud computing, information security issues have become global in nature and are no longer confined to geographical boundaries.
 The CSA Taiwan Congress 2015 will be held in conjunction with the The Honeynet Project Taiwan Conference 2015.
 The event will aim to keep attendees up-to-date with the...

 September 16, 2015 Manhattan, NY The full day Cloud Security Alliance NYC Summit is a standalone event in Manhattan on September 16, 2015.
 This summit is co-hosted by the CSA NY Metro and CSA Delaware Valley chapters.
 We expect to draw about 200 well qualified attendees with an interest in cloud security from the local...

 CSA Congress US

 CSA Congress at the Privacy.
 Security.
 Risk.
 Conference September 29 – October 1, 2015, Las Vegas, NV Now accepting speaker proposals!
 The deadline for submissions is March 13th.
 Click here for Speaker Guidelines & Submissions Pre-register between now and April 30th and save $200 off Early Bird rates—that’s $400 off of the regular main conference...

 CSA Congress EMEA 2015